Rev. Dr. Timothy Saleska

-Dr. Timothy E. Saleska is associate professor of Exegetical Theology and dean of Ministerial Formation at Concordia Seminary, St. Louis.
+Dr. Timothy E. Saleska is professor of Exegetical Theology and dean of Ministerial Formation at Concordia Seminary, St. Louis.

 He has been a faculty member since 1997.
 He was named dean of Ministerial Formation in 2011.
-He previously served as acting placement counselor (2004–07), editor of Concordia Theology Online (2006–08) and director of the Master of Divinity and residential certificate programs (2008–11).
+He previously served as acting placement counselor (2004–07), editor of Concordia Theology Online (2006–08) and director of the Master of Divinity (M.Div.) and residential certificate programs (2008–11).

-He received his Master of Divinity from Concordia Seminary (1982).
-He also holds an associate degree from St. John’s College in Winfield, Kan.
-(1976); a bachelor’s degree from Concordia University in Ann Arbor, Mich.
-(1978); and a master of philosophy and Ph.D. from Hebrew Union College in Cincinnati (1991, 1999).
+He received his Master of Divinity (M.Div.) from Concordia Seminary (1982).
+He also holds an Associate of Arts (A.A.) from St. John’s College, Winfield, Kan.
+(1976); a Bachelor of Arts (B.A.) from Concordia College, Ann Arbor, Mich. (now Concordia University, Ann Arbor) (1978); and a Master of Philosophy (M.Phil.) and a Doctor of Philosophy (Ph.D.) from Hebrew Union College, Cincinnati, Ohio (1992, 1999).